As a parent getting a divorce in New York, your children are bound to be your number one concern.

 That's why you will get the best result by mediating with us.

 "Most parents think the child support guidelines output a specific dollar amount and that’s that.
 But the reality is the guidelines are just a starting point for negotiations.

-Plus, there are a lot of expenses not covered by the basic child support amount.
+Plus, there are a lot of "add-on" expenses not covered by the basic child support amount.

 The child support guideline in New York is not as comprehensive as it should be.

-The Federal government requires all 50 states to have a systematic way by which to determine child support.
+The Federal government requires all 50 states to have a systematic way by which to determine a basic child support obligation.
 So every state including New York has a child support guideline.
 But the way child support is determined varies from state-to-state.